Groveport Homes For Sale

 Central Ohio's Hometown!

 The City of GroveÞort is an outer-ring suburb of the Columbus metropolitan area of southeastern Franklin County, Ohio in Madison Township.
 Incorporated in 1847, the town was originally founded due to a dispute between Jacob B. Wert (Wert’s Grove) and William H. Rarey (Rarey’s Port), two settlements built along the Ohio and Erie Canal.
 It was mediated that in order to not favor Wert or Rarey in the naming of the new town, that Grove and Port from Wert’s Grove and Rarey’s Port be combined to form GroveÞort, the unique nature of the naming makes it the only so named town in the United States.
 Remnants of the old canal are still visible along Wirt and Rohr Roads, behind the Ace Hardware on Main Street leading back to Blacklick Park & GroveÞort Park where the original “Lock 22” still stands today.
+Lock 22 was recently added to the National Register of Historic Places.

 The city gained international notoriety in the mid-1800’s due to resident John S. Rarey’s fame internationally as a horse whisperer/trainer, Rarey tamed a previously untamed stallion named “Cruiser” belonging to the Earl of Dorchester, who in astonishment of the feat made Cruiser a gift to Rarey.
 “In the 1920s, the name Cruiser became the mascot for the GroveÞort Madison High School athletic teams because of the strength and spirit and his example that combining power and discipline brings success.”.